Fearthepencil/QA-Manual-Framework/02-bug-reports/templates/bug_metrics_reference.md

-# JIRA Bug Report Metrics & Structure (Company Standards)
+# JIRA Bug Report Metrics & Structure (Framework Standards)

 ## Pre-Reporting Quality Checklist (Mandatory)
 Before creating any bug report, verify ALL of these: